reneedesporte/pitch_detector/README.md

 >
 > -- <cite>[ScienceDirect](https://www.google.com/search?q=nyquist+theorem&rlz=1C1ONGR_enUS942US942&oq=nyquist+t&gs_lcrp=EgZjaHJvbWUqCggAEAAYsQMYgAQyCggAEAAYsQMYgAQyBggBEEUYOTIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIHCAYQABiABDIHCAcQABiABDIHCAgQABiABDIHCAkQABiABKgCALACAA&sourceid=chrome&ie=UTF-8)</cite>

-[Most mics are capable of 44.1 kHz](https://resoundsound.com/sample-rate-bit-depth/), which meets the Nyquist requirement for [any frequency hear by the human ear](https://en.wikipedia.org/wiki/Hearing_range).
+[Most mics are capable of 44.1 kHz](https://resoundsound.com/sample-rate-bit-depth/), which meets the Nyquist requirement for [any frequency heard by the human ear](https://en.wikipedia.org/wiki/Hearing_range).

 ## Approach
 It shouldn't come as a surprise that I've employed the FFT to extract frequencies from the recorded audio signals.
 I use the library `scipy` to do the hard stuff.
 ### Virtual Environment
-Create your environment with these steps:
+Create, activate, and set up your virtual environment (on a Windows machine) with these steps:

 `py -m venv pitch_detector_venv`

+`pitch_detector_venv\Scripts\activate`

 `pip install -r requirements.txt`

-For Windows (which is what I'm using):

-`pitch_detector_venv\Scripts\activate`

-For Linux:

-`source pitch_detector_venv/bin/activate`
 ### Running main
 Run `main.py` to record some audio and extract the prominent frequencies.